An Appreciation of Rudi Scherff: He Held Down the Fort - BusinessWest

 It’s been a long, very painful year for all those who love the Student Prince and the Fort restaurant in Springfield.

 First, Andy Yee, who acquired the landmark along with several other investors in 2014, passed away in late May after a lengthy battle with cancer.
-Then on Monday, Rudi Scherff, who was owner and host at the establishment for decades, died after his own lengthy battle against the disease.
+Then late last month, Rudi Scherff, who was owner and host at the establishment for decades, died after his own lengthy battle against the disease.

 If Yee will be remembered as one of those who saved the Fort, as it was known, amid trying financial times nearly a decade ago, Scherff will always be remembered as the face of the restaurant.
 Only, it was more than a restaurant.
 Much, much more.
 It was a gathering place, not only for workers downtown, but residents of communities across the region.
 It was a place to celebrate milestones — birthdays, wedding anniversaries, family reunions — and especially holidays.
 Spending part of the Wednesday afternoon before Thanksgiving at the Fort was a tradition.
 It was the same on Christmas Eve, and all through the holiday season